mahmood199/Life-is-But-a-Stream/README.md

 ReceiveChannel can see if it is closed via isClosedForReceive().
 Iterating consumers, such as consumeEach(), automatically check for closure and will handle that accordingly — in the case of consumeEach(), it returns.

+There are other “terminal operators” besides consumeEach() for getting data off of a ReceiveChannel

+1. offer() is a regular (non-suspend) function that puts an object into the channel if there is room
+2. poll() is a regular (non-suspend) function that takes an object out of the channel if there is one, returning null otherwise